beamly/node-stomp-client/README.md

 *   Inbound frame validation (required / regex'able header values)
 *   Support for UNSUBSCRIBE frames in client
 *   Ability to add custom headers to SUBSCRIBE/UNSUBSCRIBE frames
+*   Support for ACK and NACK frames in client

 ## Installation